Skezza/pm99-research/docs/EDITOR_README.md

 * Editable fields include team name, ID, stadium, capacity, car park size, and pitch quality (combo box of known constants).
 * `Show squad lineup` toggles a roster sub-panel listing correlated player names when available.

+### ⚽ Leagues tab
+* Presents a hierarchical Country → League → Team tree built from `pm99_editor/league_definitions.py` combined with parsed team data.
+* Country and free-text filters help narrow large datasets; double-clicking a team row jumps to the Team overlay.
+* Stadium name, capacity, and pitch details display alongside the tree so you can audit metadata without leaving the tab.

 ### Tools → Open PKF Viewer…
 The Tools menu launches a file picker for PKF archives.
 After choosing a file the modal viewer uses [`PKFFile`](../pm99_editor/pkf.py) to list entries and previews decoded bytes with the same `_format_hex_preview()` helper.
 Errors encountered while opening the archive are surfaced in the status bar.